Repost from 2015-2016. Edited, updated, and corrected.

-As a Christian, I believed that God was the sovereign ruler of the universe.
-I believed God held my life in his hands.
-I believed God controlled every aspect of my life and that life and death were determined by God alone.
-I believed I wouldn’t die one moment before it was my time to go, that God penciled a death date next to the name of every person ever born.
+As an Evangelical Christian, I believed that God was the sovereign ruler of the universe.
+I believed God held my life in the palms of his hands.
+I believed God controlled every aspect of my life, and that life and death were determined by God alone.
+I believed I wouldn’t die one moment before it was my time to go; that God penciled a death date next to the name of every person ever born.
 I believed that God had a purpose and plan for my life.
 I thought this way for almost 50 years.

 What shall we then say to these things?
 If God be for us, who can be against us?
 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?
 Who shall lay any thing to the charge of God’s elect?
 It is God that justifieth.
 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us.
 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 Nay, in all these things we are more than conquerors through him that loved us.
 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.
 Romans 8:31-39

-I willingly subjected myself to a life of poverty because I thought if God wanted me to have more money or a better house and car he would give it to me.
-When I began to have health problems in the early 1990’s, I saw them as a test from God.
+I willingly subjected myself to a life of poverty because I thought if God wanted me to have more money or a better house and car, he would give them to me.
+When I began to have health problems in the early 1990s, I saw them as a test from God.
 God wanted to make me more holy or stronger.
 God wanted to root out the deep and secret sins that no one but him could see.
 And no matter how painful the process was, I knew that God loved me and was in charge of everything.

-God’s providence, the belief that God knows what’s best for us and doesn’t give us more than we can bear, is actually fatalism.
-While the Christian convinces themselves that they are a free moral agent, their belief system says differently.
+God’s providence: the belief that God knows what’s best for us and doesn’t give us more than we can bear, is actually fatalism.
+While Christians convince themselves that they are free moral agents, their belief system says differently.
 Proverbs 16:9 states:

 A man’s heart deviseth his way: but the Lord directeth his steps.